SilkRose/Pony/stories/dehorned-dewinged/dehorned-dewinged.md

 Every last connection from the brain to the horn, cut.

-Pinkie recoiled in pain, her head experiencing the pain from all that time ago.
+Pinkie recoils in pain, her head experiencing the pain from all that time ago.

 She screams a most horrific gut-wrenching wail.